paritytech/labels/docs/cumulus.md

 - `A5-stale`: Pull request did not receive any updates in a long time.
 No review needed at this stage.
 Close it.
 - `A6-backport`: Pull request is already reviewed well in another branch.

-### `B` - Release note labels: to be used in combination with a T* label
+### `B␣` - Release note labels: to be used in combination with a T* label
 - `B0-silent`: Changes should not be mentioned in any release notes
 - `B1-note_worthy`: Changes should be noted in the release notes

-### `C` - Criticality: how critical is this change?
+### `C␣` - Criticality: how critical is this change?
 Which impact does it have on the builders?
 To be used in combination with a T* label
 - `C1-low`: PR touches the given topic and has a low impact on builders.
 - `C3-medium`: PR touches the given topic and has a medium impact on builders..
 - `C5-high`: PR touches the given topic and has a high impact on builders.